-One of the odd things about this line of research is that in any other context, high pain tolerance is a strength, a gift, a form of emotional agility that allows a person to be more successful and satisfied with life.
-This is why I bring this research up.
-Look at the motives behind people's actions because what we might view as an admirable strength in another context, is a fatal risk factor.
+One of the odd things about this line of research is that in any other context, high pain tolerance is a strength, a gift, emotional agility that opens a portal to greater life success and fulfillment.
+This is why I bring up this research.
+Search for the motives behind people's actions because what is an admirable strength in one context, is a fatal risk factor in another.

 Do not grow weary from the endless news stories of war veterans and emotionally distressed kids, teenagers, and adults who commit suicide.
 Let these stories be a call to action.
 And we have some valuable science to guide us in the right direction.

 3. And then there is a comprehensive analysis of 50 years of research on risk factors and their ability to predict who has suicidal thoughts and engages in suicidal behaviors over long periods of time.
 This is not a single study, this is an analysis of 365 studies with 3,923 people who at the minimum, seriously contemplated killing themselves.
 In general, here are the strongest risk factors that emerged in their work:

 - the top 5 for predicting suicidal thoughts: prior history of suicidal thoughts, a sense of hopelessness, a diagnosis of depression, a history of being abused by someone else, and an anxiety disorder diagnosis.

 - the top 5 for predicting a suicide attempt: prior self-harm activity, prior suicide attempt, any personality disorder diagnosis, and a prior psychiatric hospitalization.